pan-0/BLayout/docs/DOCS.md

   - `l` is the pointer to the aforementioned layout.
   1. _Caveat: Padding due to alignment is **not** taken into account._
   2. _Caveat: Potential integer overflow is **not** checked.
 The layout is assumed to be correct. `blcalc()` already checks for this._
+* `blnextc()` and `blprevc()` have identical behavior to `blnext()` and `blprev()` respectively.
+They are _not_ included if `BL_CONST` is undefined or has a value of $0$.
+They return and take a `const`-qualified pointer.
+Remember also that `blnext()` and `blprev()` can automatically preserve `const`-correctness if `BL_CONST` is defined to a value of $2$ or $3$.

+Keep in mind that the signatures above are for reference.
+The actual implementation may significantly differ.
+For example, some functions may be implemented as a macro, meaning that you can't take their address.
+However, it's guaranteed that all arguments will be evaluated, and each will be evaluated once.
+Further, you can be assured that your lexical scope won't be polluted.

 [^1]: [**alignment**](https://en.wikipedia.org/wiki/Data_structure_alignment) is _always assumed to be valid_: (1) it denotes _byte_ boundaries and (2) is a power of $2$.
 [^2]: Meaning, every type that is not _over-aligned_: that does **not** have [extended alignment](https://port70.net/~nsz/c/c11/n1570.html#6.2.8p3).